SirDagen/php-beautiful-numbers/README.md

 ## 0. zformat() ##

 PHPzformat works with multiple languages.
-When you call the constructor you can state the language you are going to use (as well as other options like the accuracy for example).
+When you call the constructor you can state the language you are going to use (as well as other options like the accuracy for example, see manual in class file).

 ```php
 $zformat = new PHPzformat\zformat([ 'lang'=>'de' ]); // choose German output